 - 7.9.
 The bridge assessment process included a risk analysis of vehicle containment characteristics at each bridge location.
 The results of the analysis revealed that, in terms of risk and containment, parapets on 8% of the Council's bridge stock require to be upgraded.
 A programme to improve vehicle containment capability at these structures has been initiated.
-Compared to 2017/2018, there has been an improvement, however, 54 structures remain outstanding as high priority for the implementation of improvement measures.
-Containment upgrades were completed at 4 high priority structures in 2018/19.
-Capital funding is expected to continue to be available in future years and the completion of several containment, the need for upgrading works at the remaining 92% of bridges is currently considered low given the site characteristics. - 7.10.
+Compared to 2018/2019 there has been a modest improvement, however, 52 structures remain outstanding as high priority for the implementation of improvement measures.
+Containment upgrades were completed at 2 high priority structures in 2019/2020.
+If current funding levels continue to be provided and depending on the nature and priority afforded to other commitments arising, the completion of several containment improvement schemes per year is anticipated.
+Again, in terms of risk and containment, the need for upgrading works at the remaining 92% of bridges is currently considered low.
+It should be recognised that some of these parapets do have containment issues but the level of risk is low given the site characteristics. - 7.10.
 The condition of all highway structures is determined following a General or Principal Inspection and rated in accordance with the ADEPT Bridge Condition Index (BCI) Guidance.
 BCI values are generated from ratings apportioned to the severity and extent of defects recorded during a bridge inspection and can be interpreted broadly as the percentage condition score of a bridge or a group of bridges.
 Separate BCI figures are derived to account for the condition of all structural elements of a bridge (BCl{av}) and for the condition of those elements defined as being of very high importance (BCl{crit}).
-The condition indicators for the entire bridge stock as a single group over the past six years are as follows:-
+The condition indicators for the entire bridge stock as a single group over the past 6 years are as follows:

-Year BClav BCI {crit}
+Year BCl {av} BCI {crit}

-2013/2014 85.68 74.6
+2013-14 85.68 74.6

-2014/2015 84.91 75.72
+2014-15 84.91 75.72

-2015/2016 84.49 75.14
+2015-16 84.49 75.14

-2016/2017 84.09 73.02
+2016-17 84.09 73.02

-2017/2018 83.83 72.2
+2017-18 83.83 72.2

-2018/2019 83.68 72.11
+2018-19 83.68 72.11

+2019-20 82.51 70.39

 - 7.11.
-It may be observed from the second and third columns in the above table that BClav and BCl{crit} values for the entire asset fluctuate slightly over time but have remained within the range of "good condition" (BCI value 80-90) and "fair condition" (BCI value 65-80) respectively throughout the last six years.
-It should be noted, however, that there has been a regression in the value of both indicators over the past 4 years. - 7.12.
-The assembly of a register of road related retaining walls within South Lanarkshire was commenced in 2014/15.
-The retaining wall asset will be of significant magnitude and the formation of the database which will contain several thousand items is a long term commitment for the Council.
+It may be observed from the second and third columns in the above table that BCl{av} and BCl{crit} values for the entire asset fluctuate slightly over time but have remained within the range of "good condition" (BCl value 80-90) and "fair condition" (BCl value 65-80) respectively throughout the last 6 years.
+It should be noted, however, that there has been a regression in the value of both indicators over the past 5 years. - 7.12.
+The assembly of a register of road related retaining walls within South Lanarkshire was commenced in 2014/2015.
+The retaining wall asset will be of significant magnitude and the formation of the database which will contain several thousand items is a long-term commitment for the Council.
 The code of practice suggests that all road related retaining walls should be subject to the same type of inspection regime as is currently carried out on bridges and culverts (see section 7.4).